BryceDecker/InterviewAnalysis/README.md

 # InterviewAnalysis
 ## 	:warning: Disclaimer
 The purpose of this repository is to aggregate and summarize three projects centered around Lebron James.
 Here you can find the code files (in their entirety), data sets, and a summary of each project.
-Should you seek further explanations and more details, please visit the projects on their individual repo.
+Should you seek further explanations and more details, please visit the projects on their individual pages here:
 [Word Cloud](https://github.com/BryceDecker/WordCloud), [Sentiment Analysis](https://github.com/BryceDecker/SentimentAnalysis), and [Binary Classification](https://github.com/BryceDecker/BinaryClassification).

 ## 🛈 Background Information